techidaily/site-blog-min/source/_posts/how-to-repair-broken-video-files-of-samsung-galaxy-s24plus-by-stellar-video-repair-mobile-video-repair.md

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://visual-screen-recording.techidaily.com/new-2024-approved-top-10-switch-battlecars-for-gamers-unleashed/"><u>[New] 2024 Approved  Top 10 Switch Battlecars for Gamers Unleashed</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/n-2024-power-players-unleashed-youtubes-female-elite/"><u>[New] In 2024, Power Players Unleashed  YouTube’s Female Elite</u></a></li>
-<li><a href="https://screen-recording.techidaily.com/new-in-2024-top-tier-free-screen-capture-programs-2023-edition/"><u>[New] In 2024, Top-Tier Free Screen Capture Programs – 2023 Edition</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/new-srt-conversion-made-easy-a-step-by-step-approach/"><u>[New] SRT Conversion Made Easy  A Step-by-Step Approach</u></a></li>
-<li><a href="https://video-capture.techidaily.com/updated-breaking-down-manycams-recording-capabilities-for-professionals-for-2024/"><u>[Updated] Breaking Down ManyCam's Recording Capabilities for Professionals for 2024</u></a></li>
-<li><a href="https://instagram-videos.techidaily.com/enhancing-viewer-attention-igtv-cover-tips-for-2024/"><u>Enhancing Viewer Attention  IGTV Cover Tips for 2024</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/essential-tips-for-creating-videos-with-windows-8-moviemaker/"><u>Essential Tips for Creating Videos with Windows 8 MovieMaker</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/forgot-pattern-lock-heres-how-you-can-unlock-xiaomi-redmi-note-12-pro-4g-pattern-lock-screen-by-drfone-android/"><u>Forgot Pattern Lock?
-Heres How You Can Unlock Xiaomi Redmi Note 12 Pro 4G Pattern Lock Screen</u></a></li>
-<li><a href="https://android-frp.techidaily.com/how-to-bypass-frp-from-motorola-moto-g04-by-drfone-android/"><u>How to Bypass FRP from Motorola Moto G04?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x50-gt-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to Honor X50 GT Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x50-gt-get-deleted-photos-back-with-ease-and-safety-by-fonelab-android-recover-photos/"><u>How to Honor X50 GT Get Deleted photos Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x50iplus-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to Honor X50i+ Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x50iplus-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Honor X50i+ Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x7b-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to Honor X7b Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x7b-get-deleted-photos-back-with-ease-and-safety-by-fonelab-android-recover-photos/"><u>How to Honor X7b Get Deleted photos Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x7b-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Honor X7b Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x8b-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to Honor X8b Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x8b-get-deleted-photos-back-with-ease-and-safety-by-fonelab-android-recover-photos/"><u>How to Honor X8b Get Deleted photos Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-honor-x8b-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Honor X8b Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-hot-40-pro-get-deleted-photos-back-with-ease-and-safety-by-fonelab-android-recover-photos/"><u>How to Hot 40 Pro Get Deleted photos Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-hot-40-pro-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Hot 40 Pro Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-htc-u23-get-deleted-photos-back-with-ease-and-safety-by-fonelab-android-recover-photos/"><u>How to HTC U23 Get Deleted photos Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-htc-u23-pro-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to HTC U23 Pro Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-huawei-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Huawei Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-huawei-nova-y71-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to Huawei Nova Y71 Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-huawei-nova-y71-get-deleted-photos-back-with-ease-and-safety-by-fonelab-android-recover-photos/"><u>How to Huawei Nova Y71 Get Deleted photos Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-huawei-nova-y71-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Huawei Nova Y71 Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-huawei-nova-y91-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts/"><u>How to Huawei Nova Y91 Get Deleted Phone Number Back with Ease and Safety</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-huawei-p60-get-deleted-pictures-back-with-ease-and-safety-by-fonelab-android-recover-pictures/"><u>How to Huawei P60 Get Deleted Pictures Back with Ease and Safety?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-10-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 10</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-10-and-7-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 10 & 7</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-11-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 11</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-11-and-10-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 11 & 10</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-11-and-10-and-7-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 11 & 10 & 7</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-1110-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 11/10</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-11107-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 11/10/7</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-in-windows-7-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager in Windows 7</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-on-windows-10-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager on Windows 10</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-identify-malfunctioning-drivers-with-windows-device-manager-on-windows-10-and-7-by-drivereasy-guide/"><u>How to identify malfunctioning drivers with Windows Device Manager on Windows 10 & 7</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-poco-c50-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Poco C50 Data? | Dr.fone</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/in-2024-skyrocket-your-subscribers-with-these-easy-strategies/"><u>In 2024, Skyrocket Your Subscribers with These Easy Strategies</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/in-2024-unveiling-streaming-secrets-the-best-5-cams-for-gamers/"><u>In 2024, Unveiling Streaming Secrets  The Best 5 Cams for Gamers</u></a></li>
-<li><a href="https://audio-shaping.techidaily.com/new-2024-approved-integrating-audio-elements-within-mixed-media-videos/"><u>New 2024 Approved Integrating Audio Elements Within Mixed Media Videos</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/new-in-2024-mastering-davinci-resolve-scopes-a-comprehensive-guide/"><u>New In 2024, Mastering DaVinci Resolve Scopes A Comprehensive Guide</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/proscreencapture-ultimate-edition/"><u>ProScreenCapture Ultimate Edition</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2068416/7443" target="_top" id="2068416"><img src="//a.impactradius-go.com/display-ad/7443-2068416" border="0" alt="" width="1200" height="600"/></a><img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2068416/7443" style="position:absolute;visibility:hidden;" border="0" />